 Marquetry – Historical Pieces to the Present Day: This presentation is a comprehensive view into the world of veneering, inlay and marquetry, from historical techniques to the modern day creation of marquetry.
 Practical application of materials and techniques that can be done with a minimum of tooling while yielding fast and professional results is the focus of this presentation.
 It will start by designing original artwork for a panel which will be drawn out, cut, sand shaded, assembled, glued up and finished during this 2 ½ day event.
 There are many different styles and techniques of creating marquetry, so, describing the various differences then demonstrating what works will illuminate how simple this process can actually be for someone just starting out.

-I offer a selection of two day classes at a number of schools, clubs and shops, including the Woodcraft Stores.
+I offer a selection of two and three day classes at a number of schools, clubs and shops, including the Woodcraft Stores.

 - Beginning Veneering and Marquetry